 Believe it or not, lying in the early years is a normal part of childhood development involving independence, emotional regulation and putting things into perspective.
 So its not all bad!
 Find out more about pre-schoolers reasons for lying, dealing with lies, setting an example and continued lying.

 Many things can cause your toddler or pre-schooler to become mad and start to scream and shout.
 However its important as parents and caregivers to teach young children how to handle their anger so that it doesnt become self-destructive.

 Does your child often interrupt you?
 When youre talking to someone else, on the phone or in the middle of something, it can be frustrating when your child constantly interrupts.
 Teaching them how to determine if something warrants an interruption and how to pay more attention to other people's needs as well as their own will help control the interruptions.

-Young children love to paint and draw, build and sculpt and when they present us with their masterpieces its easy to tell them theyve done a great job, whatever the results.
+Young children love to paint and draw, build and sculpt and when they present us with their artworks its easy to tell them that theyve done a great job - whatever the results!
 However with a few open-ended questions you can find out a little more about what theyve produced and what inspired them.
-Youll also help develop their creative and critical thinking skills.
+Youll also help develop their creative and critical thinking skills in the process.

 What constitutes disruptive behaviour is very subjective.
 However, behaviour that can appear naughty or disruptive to you, is often just your childs way of communicating an unmet need as they try to figure out their way in the world.
 Take time to understand whats really behind your childs behaviour and actions with these simple tips.